bairblog/bairblog.github.io/README.md

 so that the contents of `_site` go in `blog2`.

 Note that you'll need permissions to push to this group (it's from Anca Dragan).
 Right now only Jane and I have permissions for this.
+At some point, though, we should probably figure out a way to copy only the new files we need, but this likely won't be a problem until we get maybe 40 posts.

 This will generate a blog preview on an actual, live website (and not localhost).
 When doing this: